johannalouise/repobepo/README.md

 ![](/images/applications_repo.png)

 Click on the button Configure beside the app you want to uninstall.
-After that, you will be redirected to a page with the documentation about the app, the app's permissions and its repository access.
+After that, you will be redirected to a page with the documentation about the app, the app's permissions, and its repository access.
 At the bottom of the page, you will find a red square labeled "Danger zone" that contains a button named Uninstall.

 ![](/images/danger_zone.png)